Gintare1985/Red-Wine-Quality-Project/README.md

 * **statsmodels, scipy, sklearn**: For regression modelling, statistical tests and metric calculation.

 #### Key insights:
-After performing both Multiple Linear (MLR), Ordered Logistic (OLR), and Binary Logistic Regression models we can state:
+After performing Multiple Linear (MLR), Ordered Logistic (OLR), and Binary Logistic Regression models we can state:

 * There were identified the same set of statistically significant features that have an impact on perceived wine quality using both OLR and MLR models.
 * MLR model failed for linearity, residuals' normality and homoskedasticity assumptions, causing our inference to be biased and not reliable.